x

 Conquer Paralysis Now, the nonprofit he founded, is dedicated to spinal cord injury research and treatment.

-Tuesday, it's opening in the former Five Seasons Sports Club, on East 96th Street.
-It's also now home to the second DRIVEN NeuroRecovery center, powered by Neurohope.
+On Tuesday, Oct.
+1, it's opening in the former Five Seasons Sports Club, on East 96th Street.
+It's also now home to the second DRIVEN NeuroRecovery Center, powered by Neurohope.
 The first is in Las Vegas.

 Schmidt said moving headquarters from Vegas, where he lives, to his second home in Indy, just made sense.

-"You can pull up to any of this equipment in your wheelchair and actually do the workout there," Schmidt explained.
-"Over here, along this wall, we'll have a lot of one-on-one training with the PT's and the OT's.
-This treadmill, you basically get in there and it attaches to your hips, your thighs, your calves and it would walk me on the treadmill as long as I want to walk.
+"You can pull up to any of this equipment in your wheelchair and actually do the workout there," Schmidt said.
+"Over here, along this wall, we'll have a lot of one-on-one training with the PTs and the OTs.
+This treadmill, you basically get in there and it attaches to your hips, your thighs, your calves, and it would walk me on the treadmill as long as I want to walk.
 It's incredible for bone density, blood flow, muscle mass."

 Credit: WTHR